1 Introduction

 - any defects to the workplace requiring repair or corrective action are reported to estates and a request made for the corrective action to be taken.
 If required, action should be taken to safeguard the area immediately in order to prevent further accidents

-4.6 Staff
+4.6 Employees

-All staff have a responsibility to make themselves aware of this policy.
+All employees have a responsibility to make themselves aware of this policy.
 Any slip and trip hazards that they become aware of should be reported to their manager.
 Staff should also take steps to reduce the risks, such as keeping all areas tidy and removing any obvious trip hazards.
 All accidents or near misses that occur as a result of a slip, trip or fall must be reported via the trust’s incident reporting system, available through the trust intranet site.

-5 Procedure or implementation
+5 Procedure

 5.1 Risk assessment and control